MajidDehghaniSanij/ExtremeProjections/README.md

 # ExtremeProjections

-Exploring meteorological projections from Global Climate Models (GCMs) over North America, with a focus on extreme climate events.
+Exploring meteorological projections from Global Climate Models (GCMs) over North America, with a focus on extreme climate events in CANADA.

 ---